 Benefit Description CDS Option Available?
 EVV Required?
-Limitations 2.
-Hospital Residential: 1.
-Special Care Facility 2.
-Host Family Ambulatory: 1.
+Limitations Ambulatory: 1.
 Day Care Centers 2.
-Licensed Child Care Facility Community: Community: Community Camps Transition Assistance Services (TAS) One-time service that pays for non-recurring, set-up expenses for essential items and services that allow people to transition from a nursing home to the community.
+Licensed Child Care Facility Community: Community Camps Transition Assistance Services (TAS) One-time service that pays for non-recurring, set-up expenses for essential items and services that allow people to transition from a nursing home to the community.
 TAS are not available to residents moving from a nursing facility for the following waiver services: 1.
 Assisted living services 2.
 Adult foster care services 3.
 Support family services 4.
 24-hour resident habilitation 5.
 Family surrogate services TAS may include, but is not limited to, payment or purchases of: 1.
 Apartment or house security deposit.
 2. Utility fees to starting service.
 3. Essential furnishing for an apartment or home, including: table and chairs, window blinds, dishes and eating utensils, and food preparation items.
 4. Moving expenses required to move into and occupy an apartment or home, services to ensure safety and health of individual, e.g. pest eradication, allergen control, one-time cleaning before occupancy.
 No No \$2,500 per lifetime Day Activity and Health Services (DAHS) Licensed day activity and health services (DAHS) facilities provide daytime services to people who live in the community as an alternative to living in a nursing home or other institution.
 Services, which usually are provided Monday - Friday, address physical, mental, medical and social needs.
-Sometimes, this is called adult day care or adult day services Services include: No No No Limit
+Sometimes, this is called adult day care or adult day services Services include: Noon meal and snacks Nursing and personal care Physical rehabilitation Social, educational and recreational activities Transportation No No No Limit